How the sprint format started

 Why the sprint has been controversial

 The sprint format has been controversial for several reasons.
 First, it adds an extra race to the weekend, which increases the risk of damage to cars and raises costs — a significant concern in the cost cap era.
+A single front wing replacement after a sprint collision costs roughly $150,000, and under the $135 million cost cap, every unplanned repair directly limits development spending.
 Second, the format has changed so frequently that teams and drivers have struggled to adapt.
 Third, some sprints have produced processional races with little overtaking, undermining the format's core purpose.

 Whether the sprint has achieved its goal